OperationCode/back-end/README.md

 ## Running [Bandit](https://github.com/PyCQA/bandit)
 Bandit is a tool designed to find common security issues in Python code.

-From within the `back-end/` directory you can run the following Bandit commands:
+From within the `back-end/` directory you can run the following Bandit command:

-- `bandit -r -b 20190522-banditBaseline.json .` runs the all Bandit tests recursively and compares to a pre-established baseline (see below for more detail)
-- `bandit -r .` runs all bandit tests recursively without a filter (may result in false positives on the `src/test/` folder)
+- `bandit -r .` runs all bandit tests recursively with only filters defined in the `.bandit` file.

-The `20190522-banditBaseline.json` file includes output from an initial Bandit run (dated appropriately) and lists several false positives.
-Running against the baseline will filter out these results.